The Dynamic Regulatory Events Miner (DREM) allows one to model, analyze,

 - expression levels of TFs can be used to improve the models learned by DREM

-- the motif finder DECOD can be used in conjuction with DREM and help find DNA motifs for unannotated splits
+- the motif finder DECOD can be used in conjunction with DREM and help find DNA motifs for unannotated splits

 - new features for the visualization of expressed TFs, dragging boxes in the model view, and switching between representations